Rifles And You (Revisited)

-- Other buff and utility HGs aren't often used; Acc buffs e.g. are mostly pointless on rifles (Calico's usually are enough), crit you get for free from HGs buffing other stats (5-7 especially), and utility pistols range from niche (stun) to utterly useless (flare).
+- Other buff and utility HGs aren't often used; Acc buffs e.g. you mostly get for free from Calico and Px4, for crit there's no good substitute for 5-7, and utility pistols range from niche (stun) to utterly useless (flare).

-If you're early in the game and just need an echelon that can clear the first 2-3 chapters of night combat, you honestly don't need to worry much about synergy – grab M14 and G43, at least one hand gun, and as many SMGs as you need to let them survive.
+If you're early in the game and just need an echelon that can clear the first 2-3 chapters of night combat, you honestly don't need to worry much about synergy – grab your M14 and pre-levelled Springfield, your pre-levelled SAA, and as many SMGs as you need to let them survive.

-Once you're at the point where you have at least 1-2 maxed out echelons and can take time to focus on leveling proper line-ups, your first priority should be either a proper RoF rifle echelon or a proper FP rifle one, as those are the most versatile.
-RoF rifles are still better for trash clearing, but FP rifles will become more important as we keep getting higher armour enemies like hydras.
+Once you're at the point where you have at least 1-2 maxed out echelons and can take time to focus on leveling proper line-ups, your first priority should be a proper self-buffer echelon, Springfield falls off quickly.
+YMMV whether to go with a RoF/FP/Mixed echelon, build whichever you have the best rifles available for.

 Example formations for both are up in their respective sections; to determine which of your available handgun+RF combos give the best results, plug them into the combat simulator, and look at the relevant stats: